-The bear population has been increasing in West Virginia, but I've hiked thousands of miles in West Virginia and have never seen one.
-I wouldn't let the fear of meeting a bear dissuade me from enjoying the outdoors.
+The bear population has been increasing here, it's true, but I've hiked thousands of miles in the state and have never seen one, so I wouldn't let the fear of meeting a bear dissuade me from enjoying the outdoors.
 No fatal attack by a black bear has ever been confirmed in West Virginia.

 As to what you might do, or how you might avoid a bear encounter, it's important to understand a bit about black bear behavior.

-The American black bear is the only bear known to inhabit West Virginia, and they are not regarded as aggressive in comparison to the distantly related polar bears and grizzly bears.
+The American black bear is the only bear known to inhabit West Virginia, and they are not regarded as aggressive in comparison to polar bears and grizzly bears.
 Unlike polar bears and grizzlies, black bears are typically avoidant of humans rather than aggressive.

 Black bears typically live in forested areas and venture into populated areas only when driven by hunger.
 Here the most dangerous interactions between bears and humans occur.
 The majority of confrontations tend to be motivated by hunger rather than territoriality